Omar-zoubi/reading-notes/Reading-notes201/reading11.md

 #### 2: On the image itself, you can use the use the margin property and set the values of the left and right margins to auto.

 ### Repeating Images:
-#### 1.repeat:The background image is repeated both horizontally and vertically (the default way it is shown if the backgroundrepeat property isn't used).
+#### 1.repeat:The background image is repeated both horizontally and vertically (the default way it is shown if the background repeat property isn't used).
 #### 2.repeat-x: The image is repeated horizontally only (as shown in the first example on the left).
 #### 3.repeat-y The image is repeated vertically only.
 #### 4.no-repeat: The image is only shown once.
 The background-attachment property specifies whether a background image should stay in one position or move as the user scrolls up and down the page.
 It can have one of two values: